2. WORD PROCESSING

 - Presentations can be opened directly only in the older versions Keynote; again, the new version for Mavericks will not do this.
 The old version is no longer available.

-To use other programs, or open Painting or Database documents at all,
+To use other programs, or open Database documents at all,

 you must export from AppleWorks first.
 Therefore it is important not to wait to